nikolim/cabworld/README.md

 # Gym-Cabworld

-Reinforcement Environment based an OpenGymAI and Pygame
+Reinforcement Environment based an OpenGymAI and Pygame.
+A cab is driving around tries to pick-up passenger to drive them to their destination.

 ![Cabworld](images/cabworld.png)

-# Installation
+## Installation

 ```bash
 git clone https://gitlab.com/nlimbrun/cabworld.git